SSDI vs. SSI: Here’s What You Need to Know

 SSDI vs. SSI Eligibility: Key Differences

 1. First, you must meet Social Security’s definition of “disabled” which an independent doctor usually confirms.
+This happens at a free medical exam that costs you nothing.
+But if you skip it, the Social Security Administration will absolutely reject your application.

 4. Fourth, you must be between 18 and 66 years old when you apply for SSDI benefits.
+If you’re already 62 and drawing early retirement from Social Security, then unfortunately, you will not qualify.

 5. Lastly, you must have worked 5 in the last 10 years full time while paying FICA payroll taxes.
 FICA stands for “Federal Insurance Contributions Act,” and it pays into both Social Security and Medicare.
 (Employers also refer to them as Social Security taxes.)